aaalexliu/portfolio-docs/src/docs/welcome.md

 ---
-name: 'Welcome'
+name: Welcome
 route: /
-menu: Welcome
 ---

 # Welcome

 Hi!
 This is my online portfolio, which is currently formatted like programming documentation.
 I've organized it into the following sections, accessible from the sidebar:

-### College
+## College
 Papers and presentations from my college years, which I treated as my last extended chance to live the life of the mind.
 If I had the chance to do college again, I would've not taken extra courses and focused my energy, but I think I made the most of my expensive liberal arts education.

 I chose to include:

-History, to show I can research and craft and communicate an analytical, evidence-based, narrative.
+__History__, to show I can research and craft and communicate an analytical, evidence-based, narrative.
 Also I just love stories that examine how the world we live in came to be.

 - On Nationalism
   - WeChat, China, Information and Communication Technologies, and Nationalism: What Happens When Nationalism Goes Digital?
 - Therapeutic Transformations: The "Wonder Drugs" and Modern Medicine
   - Biotech, Genentech, and Syntex

-Economics, to show that I can think through abstract models of human behavior, critically examine their connection to messy human realities, and manipulate fancy symbols in latex.
+__Economics__, to show that I can think through abstract models of human behavior, critically examine their connection to messy human realities, and manipulate fancy symbols in latex.

 - Mechanism Design
   - Review of The Economic Limits of Bitcoin and the Blockchain by Eric Budish
   - Quadratic Voting Meets Groups

-Statistics, to show that I can apply quantitative reasoning to real world data with computers.
+__Statistics__, to show that I can apply quantitative reasoning to real world data with computers.
 Also that I've rolled up my sleeves, waded into mucks of data wielding `R` and some `tidyverse` packages, and emerged with usable factors.

 - Statistics Capstone, Advanced Data Analysis
   - Yelp Dataset Challenge

 ## Finance
 Unfortunately most of the work I did pursuing a career as an investor/trader can be considered proprietary and I don't want to risk finding out the hard way.